jentery/mdia200v2/index.md

 * The photo story, ["Fighting for Food Sovereignty Amid Worsening Wildfires"](https://thenarwhal.ca/indigenous-food-sovereignty-wildfires-bc/) (2023), by Steph Kwetásel'wet Wood
 * A [Twitch](https://www.twitch.tv/) livestream of your choice

-If this ends up being too much for the term, then we'll cut material or some of it will become optional.
+If this amount of content ends up being too much for the term, then we'll cut material or some of it will become optional.

-*Handouts*: I will circulate handouts in Brightspace each week to help you prepare for class sessions.
-They will include concise overviews of key themes and terms for the purposes of participating in class activities and completing assignments.
+*Handouts*: I will circulate handouts in Brightspace each week.
+They will include concise overviews of key themes and terms to help you prepare for upcoming class sessions.

-*Slide Decks*: I will create an HTML slide deck for most if not all class sessions.
-A link to the pertinent slide deck will be available in Brightspace immediately before class begins.
-This way, you can access the slides during and after class.
+*Slide Decks*: I will create an HTML slide deck for almost every class session.
+A link to the slide deck will be available in the pertinent Brightspace module immediately before class begins.
+This way, you can access my slides during and after class.

 *Brightspace*: I'll use the course Brightspace to:

-* Circulate a class announcement each Wednesday to help you plan for what's next,
+* Circulate a class announcement each *Wednesday* to help you plan for what's next,
 * Provide you with copies of my slides, handouts, and assigned materials,
 * Point you to other assigned materials available online,
 * Accept all your assignments (please don't submit anything to me by email),